lblod/app-processendatabank/README.md

 > The `BpmnElement` class is in fact only an interface for all true BPMN element classes available.
 These are mapped onto RDF resources that comply with the [_BPMN Based Ontology (BBO)_](https://www.irit.fr/recherches/MELODI/ontologies/BBO/index-en.html).

+## Dispatching

+Different services from the stack handle different HTTP requests.
+The [mu-dispatcher](https://github.com/mu-semtech/mu-dispatcher) service makes sure each request gets dispatched to the correct service.
+The exact dispatching rules are described in [`dispatcher.ex`](./config/dispatcher/dispatcher.ex).

 ## Overview of services

 - [frontend-openproceshuis](https://github.com/lblod/frontend-openproceshuis)